wgnrd/wgnrd/README.md

 <p align="center"><strong>Servus 👋</strong><br><br>
   <samp>I'm Dominik.
 I spent a lot of time writing code and even more reading it.
-  <br>By day I work as a web-developer at a small company.
+  <br>By day I work as a web-developer at www.deckweiss.at.
   <br>By night I am currently learning new tech stuff. <sup>(What is sleep?)</sup>
   <br><br></samp>
   <image src="https://media.giphy.com/media/XKSPsk67cnCw0/giphy.gif">